Jeremy Jordan (actor, born 1984)

-Jeremy Michael Jordan (born November 20, 1984) is an American actor.
+Jeremy Michael Jordan (born November 20, 1984) is an American actor and singer.
 He has performed on Broadway, in television and film, in concert, as well as in other theatrical productions.

-Jeremy Jordan, affectionately nicknamed "Jerjor" by his fans, made his Broadway debut in 2009 as part of Rock of Ages.
-Subsequently, he went to star in the original Broadway musicals Bonnie & Clyde (2011) as Clyde Barrow and Newsies (2012) as Jack Kelly, for which he was nominated for a Tony Award and a Grammy Award.
-He has also appeared in a Broadway revival of the musical West Side Story as Tony, the musical adaptation of Waitress on Broadway as Dr. Jim Pomatter, and the play American Son on Broadway.
+Jordan made his Broadway debut in 2009 as part of Rock of Ages.
+Subsequently, he went to star in the original Broadway musicals Bonnie & Clyde (2011) as Clyde Barrow and Newsies (2012) as Jack Kelly, the latter of which he gained him nominations for a Tony Award and a Grammy Award.
+He played the titular character in the Broadway premiere of Floyd Collins in 2025, which earned him his second Tony Award nomination.
+He also starred in the Broadway casts of the musicals West Side Story (2009) as Tony, Waitress (2019) as Dr. Jim Pomatter, The Great Gatsby (2024) as Jay Gatsby, and Just in Time (2026) as Bobby Darin.
+He additionally appeared in the 2018 Broadway play American Son.
 In 2021 and 2023, he starred as Seymour Krelborn in the Off-Broadway revival of Little Shop of Horrors.
-He made his return to Broadway in the title role of the original cast of The Great Gatsby in 2024 and played the titular character in the Broadway premiere of Floyd Collins in 2025, which earned him his second Tony Award nomination.

 On screen, he starred opposite Anna Kendrick in the 2014 musical film The Last Five Years and as Jimmy Collins in the NBC series Smash (2013).
 From 2015 to 2021, he played Winslow "Winn" Schott Jr. on the CBS/CW DC Comics-based superhero drama series Supergirl.
 From 2017 to 2020, he voiced Varian in the Disney Channel animated series Rapunzel's Tangled Adventure.
 Since 2024, he has voiced Lucifer Morningstar in the adult animated musical series Hazbin Hotel, for which he received an Annie Award nomination for Best Voice Acting - TV/Media.

 Early life and education

 Jordan was born on November 20, 1984, in Corpus Christi, Texas, where he was raised.
 His parents divorced when he was young, and he lived in low-income housing, with his brother, Joey, sister, Jessa, and mother, Debbie (née Stone).
 His stepmother died in a car crash when he was in 7th grade.
 Jordan was injured in the same crash and started to pursue singing when he had to take a break from sports during his recovery.

-His father is of English, Scottish, Welsh and German descent, while his mother is Jewish (her parents' families were Jewish emigrants from Russia, Poland, Latvia, and Lithuania).
+His father is of British and German descent, while his mother's descent is from Jewish emigrants from Eastern Europe.
 He is Jewish.
 He was an excellent student, graduating from Mary Carroll High School, where he was active in choir.
 He graduated from Ithaca College, in Ithaca, New York, with a Bachelor of Fine Arts in musical theatre.